leob/ionic-quickstarter/README.md

 Test mode (karma/jasmine) also uses the 'lightweight' build process and 'mock' services.

+We also support end-to-end (E2E) testing, see [here](https://github.com/leob/ionic-quickstarter/wiki/E2E-Testing) for details.

 For more details on configuring and using development, test and production mode, see the [Wiki](https://github.com/leob/ionic-quickstarter/wiki).